Publication Opportunity

 Publication Opportunities of the LGBTCONF

-• Check the scope of each publication opportunity and select the ONE that best matches the theme of your paper.
+• To ensure that your paper is accepted and published successfully, it is important to carefully check the scope of each publication opportunity and select the ONE that best matches the theme of your paper.

 Conference Proceedings

-Conference Proceedings will be published with ISBN Number.
-All full papers submitted for conference proceedings will be accepted through a double-blind review process and will be published electronically in proceedings with a DOI number.
+The Conference Proceedings will be published with an ISSN Number.
+To ensure the quality and validity of the proceedings, all full papers submitted for conference proceedings will undergo a double-blind review process.
+Upon acceptance, these papers will be published electronically in the proceedings with a unique DOI number.
+This ensures that each paper is assigned a persistent identifier that can be used for citation and tracking purposes.

-To submit your paper for proceedings publication, prepare your paper according to the template and submit your final full paper.
+To submit your paper for proceedings publication, prepare your paper according to the provided template.
+This will ensure that your submission adheres to the necessary formatting and style requirements, and is ready for the review process.

 Full Paper Template